- Event Calendar

 $149 Member Rate / $229 Non-Member

-The North Shore Design Tour will visit the private gardens of Mettawa Manor, Bergman, Camp Rosemary, Becker, and Lenhardt.
+The North Shore Design Tour will visit the private gardens of Mettawa Manor, Bergmann Private Garden, Camp Rosemary, Becker Private Garden, and Lenhardt Private Garden.

 The property is home to filmmaker/tv journalist Bill Kurtis and Donna LaPietra.
 It features an expansive double perennial border, water features, restored prairie, cutting garden, golden garden, potager and many containers.
 They’ve spent 25 years refurbishing and creating new gardens around the 1927 manor house.
 The centerpiece is a walled English-style garden with 40-foot perennial borders on either side of a sunken lawn that leads to a spring walk and rose room centered on a vintage fountain.

 A landscape architect, Bergmann has created stunning residential gardens for more than 25 years.
 His award-winning work is profiled in several books including Rosemary Verey’s The American Man’s Garden, Mary Riley Smith’s The Front Garden, Susan McClure’s Midwest Garden Design, and Page Dickey’s book Inside Out: Relating Garden to House.
 We will tour his private garden.